exercism/legacy-docs/about/conception/code-review.md

 #### Processes
 - Our internal systems for feedback can be hackier/experimental, as we're working with a trusted group of people who can input on that.
-- Mentors will be able to compare notes and synthesize learnings
+- Mentors will be able to compare notes and synthesize learnings.
 - There is a clearer separation of mentoring as a skill, and language-knowledge as a skill, and we can train the two things separately.
 - It's quicker to ramp up to mentoring in a new language track, because you already have the mentoring skills, even if you don't have the language skills right off the bat.